michaeltelford/wgit/README.md

 ## Development

+The current road map is rudimentally listed in the [TODO.txt](https://github.com/michaeltelford/wgit/blob/master/TODO.txt) file.

 For a full list of available Rake tasks, run `bundle exec rake help`.
 The most commonly used tasks are listed below...

 After checking out the repo, run `./bin/setup` to install dependencies (requires `bundler`).
 Then, run `bundle exec rake test` to run the tests.
 You can also run `./bin/console` for an interactive REPL that will allow you to experiment with the code.

-To generate code documentation run `bundle exec yarddoc`.
+To generate code documentation run `bundle exec yard doc`.
 To browse the generated documentation run `bundle exec yard server -r`.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, see the *Gem Publishing Checklist* section of the `TODO.txt` file.